 The department offers degree programs leading to the Master of Science degree and to the Doctor of Philosophy degree.
 These programs are designed to prepare an individual to pursue a career in either an academic or an industrial setting.
 In addition to taking a prescribed set of core courses, a student must take sufficient courses in one specialized area.
-In addition to course work, a student must complete a thesis for an MS degree.
-A student must complete a dissertation in addition to course work for a PhD degree.
+In addition to course work, a student must complete a dissertation for a PhD degree.
+The MS degree program provides a thesis option and a non-thesis option.
+A student must complete a thesis for MS degree in the thesis option or a report for MS degree in the non-thesis option.